Signs of Rats | All You Need to Know

 Cinnamon essential oil, eucalyptus essential oil, and peppermint essential oil are only some of the essential oils that repel rats.
 Essential oil sprays such as Harris Peppermint Oil Mice & Rodent Repellent Spray can be ideal alternatives for rat traps.
 But since these oils evaporate quickly, you need to spray repeatedly.

-HARRIS Peppermint Oil Mice & Rodent Repellent Spray for House and Car Engines, Humane Mouse Trap Substitute, 20oz
+Harris Peppermint Oil Mice & Rodent Repellent Spray for House and Car Engines, Humane Mouse Trap Substitute, 20oz

 • Plant Based Active Ingredients - Repels mice and rats using plant...